Skip to content

 Component Key Requirements

-Subprocess Runner Async launch with stream capture; concurrency via Semaphore; structured AgentResult
+Subprocess Runner Async launch with stream capture; concurrency via Semaphore; structured AgentResult; explicit cwd; filtered env by default

 Stream Processing Pre-parse filtering (~95% noise reduction); 5-format parsing; 9-state machine; stall detection